zellwk/zellwk.com/src/posts/2020-10-28-javascript-prototype.md

 Not really.

-I'd argue it depends on how you write Object Oriented Programming.
+I'd argue that it depends on how you write Object Oriented Programming.
 It makes sense to use Prototypes if you use classes because they're more convenient.

 ```js
 class Blueprint {